Performance Analysis of 5G RAN Slicing Deployment Options in Industry 4.0 Factories: System Model

 Each flow $f \in \mathcal{F}$ is modeled as a Poisson packet arrival process with average rate $\lambda_f$.
 Packet sizes are denoted by $d_{f,i}$, where $i \in \mathcal{N}_f^{\text{pkt}}$ indexes the set of possible sizes, and occur with probability $p_{f,i}^{\text{pkt}}$, with $\sum_{i \in \mathcal{N}_f^{\text{pkt}}} p_{f,i}^{\text{pkt}} = 1$.

 Flows aggregate packets with similar delay requirements and identical source--destination pairs, potentially originating from different applications or events.
-The Poisson assumption is justified by traffic aggregation: although individual sources may follow arbitrary distributions, the superposition of multiple independent sources converges to a Poisson process according to the Palm--Khintchine theorem.
+At the planning time scale considered in this work, packet arrivals are modeled as a Poisson process as a tractable first-order characterization of aggregated traffic.
+This choice is also supported by the Palm--Khintchine theorem, according to which the superposition of multiple independent packet sources can be approximated by a Poisson process under aggregation.
+The model provides a common analytical basis for comparing the considered slicing deployment options, while more structured periodic or burst-driven industrial traffic patterns are left for future work.